• Skip to primary navigation

 Place the rolls on a baking tray lined with a baking sheet or paper.

 Now the rolls are ready for their final proofing.
 Loosely cover them with plastic wrap dusted with flour.
-Depending on your room temperature and the temperature of the dough this should take at least 1 hour, but more likely 1.5 hours or even more.
+Depending on your room temperature and the temperature of the dough this should take at least 1.5 hours, but more likely 2 hours.
 Just be patient and check regularly.
 When you think it has risen enough, use your finger to carefully make a very small dent in the dough.
 If the dent remains, the bread is ready to bake, if the indentation disappears, the dough needs a little bit more time (check every 15 minutes).

 During the proofing process preheat your oven to 200 ºC /390 ºF conventional setting.